Vegan Scottish border tart is a a yummy teatime treat.

-Scottish Border Tart is a popular bake that is served in bakeries and tearooms all over the British Isles.
+Scottish Border tart is a popular bake that is served in bakeries and tearooms throughout Scotland but especially common in the border area.

 The Scottish borders are the towns and villages that are adjacent to the England-Scottish border line.

-The borders are a lovely area to visit, crammed with history from old forts, abbeys, castles, grand estates, posh houses to visit and battlegrounds of old.
+The borders are a lovely area to visit with stunning lochs, hills and crammed with history from old forts, abbeys, castles, grand estates, posh houses to visit and battlegrounds of old.

 Vegan Scottish Border Tart